nim-works/nimskull/doc/manual.rst

 About this document
 ===================

 **Note**: This document is a draft!
-Several of Nim's features may need more precise wording.
-This manual is constantly evolving into a proper specification.
+Several of |NimSkull|'s features may need more precise wording.
+This manual is constantly evolving.

 **Note**: The experimental features of Nim are covered `here <manual_experimental.html>`_.